Understanding Common Reasons for eTA Rejection

 Seek Professional Assistance

-If you’re struggling to understand why your visa was rejected or how to fix the issues, seeking professional assistance can be a helpful step.
-Visa consultants, immigration lawyers, or travel agents specializing in visa applications can offer guidance and support.
+If you’re struggling to understand why your eTA was rejected or how to fix the issues, seeking professional assistance can be a helpful step. eTA consultants, immigration lawyers, or travel agents specializing in eTA applications can offer guidance and support.

 How Professionals Can Help

-- Review Your Application: Visa experts can thoroughly review your application, ensuring all required documents are complete and accurate.
+- Review Your Application: eTA experts can thoroughly review your application, ensuring all required documents are complete and accurate.

 - Help with Appeals: If you're eligible to appeal, professionals can help you navigate the process and prepare a strong case.

-- Prepare for Future Applications: Visa consultants can help you improve your chances for future applications by making sure your documents are in order and your application is correctly filled out.
+- Prepare for Future Applications: eTA consultants can help you improve your chances for future applications by making sure your documents are in order and your application is correctly filled out.

 Plan for Reapplication